Maulei41/Pose-Monitor/README.md

 please download the .zip file and extract it.

 ### Install
-please make sure to use pip install the following lirbaries into your IDE:
+please make sure to use pip install the following lirbaries into your Python IDE:
 ```shell
 pip install Pyav, streamlit, streamlit-webrtc, opencv-python-headless, pandas, numpy, tensorflow
 ```